-Concerted work must go into improving the interoperability, reliability, functionality and safety of mHealth technologies, e.g. through the development of standards and certification schemes mHealth can only make a positive contribution towards improvements in care if services are based on sound medical rationale.
-As evidence of clinical usefulness is developed, findings should be published in peer reviewed journals and be reproducible.
+Concerted work must go into improving the interoperability, reliability, functionality and safety of mHealth technologies, e.g. through the development of standards and certification schemes.

 Comprehensive and independent evaluations must be carried out by competent authorities with appropriate medical expertise on a regular basis in order to assess the functionality, limitations, data integrity, security and privacy of mHealth technologies.
 This information must be made publicly available.